 Like our clinical services, the dispensing pharmacy has also grown.
 Since its first year, it has tripled in size and staff.
 The dispensing is unique in that we use several programs to increase affordability.
 Our superb technicians manage most of these programs so that the dispensing pharmacist is able to focus on preventing and solving drug therapy problems.

-The West Side resident typically spends four days in clinic, and one day dispensing.
+The MCC resident typically spends four days in clinic, and one day dispensing.
 Most clinic days have slots for 8 patients at each site.
 The most common visits include initial MTMs, MTM follow ups, diabetes focused visits and anticoagulation focused visits.
 Apart from these, we get exposure to a wide range of patients and disease states through referrals from our providers.

 The days vary greatly.
 Residents will have the opportunity to see patients one on one and present their cases to a preceptor before developing and implementing a plan.
 Case presentations are done periodically to review interesting or complex cases with other pharmacists and residents.
 Usually, all the pharmacists and students meet weekly for journal clubs, topic discussions or case presentations.
 Residents are also responsible for answering many of the daily drug information questions from providers as well as providing education at monthly provider meetings.

 As the year progresses, residents are given more responsibility precepting students and in specialty clinics (HIV, diabetes).
 There is also at least one quality improvement project, in addition to a medication use evaluation and formulary or collaborative practice agreement project.
 The resident may be involved in more administration processes if desired.